Tractor Trailer Accident Attorneys

-Tractor Trailer Accidents in Georgia
+Tractor Trailer and Truck Accident Attorneys in Atlanta, Georgia

 There are a lot of lawyers in Georgia that claim to handle tractor trailer crashes, but it takes real world experience for your lawyer to know where to look in the records to prove your case.
 As a former lawyer for the trucking companies and their insurance carriers, Mr. Simon spent six years defending semi truck drivers after crashes.
 In the years since that time, he has concentrated 40% of his law practice on representing victims against those companies.